-Corrected - If you need to correct or change your return after it has been filed, but before the automatic extension due date has passed, you must file a corrected Form IL-1041.
-Mark the form "CORRECTED" at the top and show the changes.
+Corrected - If you need to correct or change your return after it has been filed, but before the extended due date has passed, you must file a corrected Form

+IL-1041.
+Write "CORRECTED" at the top and show the changes.
 Any correction made may cause a recalculation of penalties and interest.

-Amended - If you need to correct or change your return after it has been filed, and the automatic extension due date has passed, you must file Form IL-843, Amended Return or Notice of Change in Income, showing the changes.
+Amended - If you need to correct or change your return after it has been filed, and the extended due date has passed, you must file Form IL-843, Amended Return or Notice of Change in Income, showing the changes.

-State changes only - If you discover an error on your Illinois return that does not relate to any error on your federal return but was caused by you must file Form IL-843, promptly.
+State changes only - You must file Form IL-1843, promptly, if you discover an error on your Illinois return that does not relate to any error on your federal return but was caused by

-- a mistake in transferring information from your federal return to your Illinois return, - failing to report to Illinois an item that has no effect on your federal return, or - a mistake in another state's tax return that affects the computation of your Illinois tax liability,
+- a mistake in transferring information from your federal return to your Illinois return, - failing to report to Illinois an item that has no effect on your federal return, or - a mistake in another state's tax return that affects the computation of your Illinois tax liability.

-If you are filing Form IL-843 to claim an overpayment, it must be filed within three years after the extended due date, date the return was filed, or one year after the tax giving rise to the overpayment was paid, whichever is latest.
+If you are filing Form IL-843 to claim an overpayment, it must be filed within three years after the extended due date or the date the return was filed, or within one year after the tax giving rise to the overpayment was paid, whichever is latest.